 Tuesday: Learning The WordPress Basics

-If you come across a term that you don’t understand, then check out our WordPress dictionary which has a list of commonly used WordPress terminology along with detailed explanation of each word.
+As you work on your website, you’ll come across terms that you may not understand.
+We have a handy WordPress dictionary with a list of commonly used WordPress terminology along with detailed explanation of each term.

 If you still have some time left today, then you should explore our beginners guide section which is full of useful information.